Neil Nephew: Early life

-Nephew was born as Neil Bernstein in New York City.
+Neil Nephew was born as Neil Bernstein in New York, He was son of Hyman (Saul) and Florence (née Boobis) Bernstein, both of Jewish descent.

 Career

 As an actor, Nephew appeared in the film Panic in Year Zero! in the role of Andy.
 As a writer, he wrote two episodes of The Monkees: "The Monkees' Christmas Show" (Air date: December 25, 1967) and "The Monstrous Monkee Mash" (Air date: January 22, 1968).
-In 1970, he appeared in the film The Rebel Rousers and in the film Alex in Wonderland with his then wife Ellen Burstyn.
+In 1970, he appeared in the film The Rebel Rousers and in the film Alex in Wonderland with his ex wife Ellen Burstyn.

 Personal life

 Nephew married actress Ellen Burstyn, then known professionally as Ellen McRae, in 1964.
 In her autobiography, Burstyn states that her husband began to use Burstyn, his grandfather's name, when at that time they were legally Mr. and Mrs. Bernstein.
-When she received a call from a film producer asking her what name should be used in the credits of Alex in Wonderland, she decided to change her name from Ellen McRae to Ellen Burstyn.They divorced in 1972.
+When she received a call from a film producer asking her what name should be used in the credits of Alex in Wonderland, she decided to change her name from Ellen McRae to Ellen Burstyn.
+They divorced in 1972.

 In her autobiography, Burstyn recounts how Nephew was mentally ill, raped her, stalked her on the streets of New York, and screamed her name from the balcony of a Broadway theater when she was appearing in Same Time, Next Year.
 Nephew committed suicide in 1978 by jumping from the window of his ninth-floor Manhattan apartment.